Prenatal Substance Use Reporting Law and Resources

 Screening and Brief Intervention for Unhealthy Alcohol Use (Centers for Disease Control and Prevention)

 Provides a step-by-step guide for implementation of brief intervention procedures consistently in a practice setting.
-Although designed for trauma centers, the information is applicable in health care settings as well.
-The information on pages 17-19 is especially helpful.

 Information on Coding for Reimbursement